hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > They scraped about, as children do at school,
 >
-> For bows, they bobb'd, like dab chicks in a pool:
+> For bows, they bobbed, like dab chicks in a pool:
 >
 > Their arms when raised, how shall I them define?
 >